Getting started with OpenJ9

 Garbage collection policies

 OpenJ9 includes several garbage collection policies.
-To learn more about these policies and the types of application workload that can benefit from them, see Garbage Collection.
+To learn more about these policies and the types of application workload that can benefit from them, see Garbage collection policies.

 Class data sharing

 You can share class data between running VMs, which can reduce the startup time for a VM once the cache has been created.
-For more information, see Class Data Sharing.
+For more information, see Introduction to class data sharing.

 Native data operations